wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/m365/m365-respond-incidents-using-microsoft-365-defender/includes/working-incidents.md

 ## Example of an incident response workflow

-Here's an example workflow for responding to incidents with the Microsoft 365 security center.
+Here's an example workflow for responding to incidents with the Microsoft 365 Defender portal.

 :::image type="content" source="../media/2-incidents-example-workflow.png" alt-text="Diagram showing the incident response workflow":::